Nicocovi/Master-Thesis-Prototype/README.md

  ```
  docker-compose up
  ```
-5. Open docker ip with the port of Jenkins (8008)
+5. Open docker-ip with the port of Jenkins (8008)
 6. Navigate to initialAdminPassword-file to setup Jenkins
  ```
  docker ps